Madhuvantimurali/image-classification-breast-cancer/README.md

 # breastcancerclassification
-Classification of histopathological breast cancer histopathological images using Inception v3 The dataset is available at the following link: https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/
+Classification of histopathological breast cancer histopathological images using Inception v3 The dataset is available at: https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/

 pngtojpeg.py - conversion of png images(default type of dataset) to jpeg(requirement of Inception v3)